velitasali/notes/_posts/2020-10-19-film-studies-3-1.md

 ## Mise en Scene (Mizansen)

-Mise-en-scene is the every other task that a directory has to handle in order to achieve a level of consistency.
+Mise-en-scene is the every other task that a director has to handle in order to achieve a level of consistency.

 This can be deciding which style of clothes to use, or at which angles to shoot.
 You can call this the *planning phase*.